Caldass/europe_players_data/README.md

 # Top 20 European Soccer Leagues Player Data - Project Overview:
-* Scraped over 10000 players data from http://transfermarkt.us/ using python and BeautifulSoup
+* Scraped over 10000 players data from http://transfermarkt.us/ using python and BeautifulSoup.
 * Cleaned, transformed and organized the data for EDA.
 * Attempt to build a prediction model using Linear Regression and Random Forest.